Jack Wilkinson (rugby league)

 Jack Wilkinson (16 August 1930 – 1992) was an English professional rugby league footballer who played in the 1940s, 1950s and 1960s, and coached in the 1960s.
-A Halifax (Heritage № 612) and Wakefield Trinity Hall of Fame inductee, he was a Great Britain and England international forward.
+A Halifax and Wakefield Trinity Hall of Fame inductee, he was a Great Britain and England international forward.
 Wilkinson also represented Yorkshire, and ended his career as captain-coach of Bradford Northern.

 Background

-Jack Wilkinson as born in Halifax, West Riding of Yorkshire, England, he was a classmate of wrestler Shirley "Big Daddy" Crabtree, and he died age 61 in Halifax, West Yorkshire, England.
+Jack Wilkinson as born in Halifax, West Riding of Yorkshire, England, he was a classmate of wrestler Shirley "Big Daddy" Crabtree.
+He died in March 1992, aged 61.